abxijth/amfoss-curriculum/Task-02/README.md

 # Task 02: SRS

+> **Software Requirements Specification**

+- The development process for MeloFi began with the creation of a comprehensive Software Requirements Specification (SRS) document.
+- This foundational document details the system's intended purpose, features, and overall requirements.
+- It serves as a guide for the project, ensuring that all stakeholders, including developers and designers, have a clear and shared understanding of the goals and scope.

 ---

-### The development process for MeloFi began with the creation of a comprehensive Software Requirements Specification (SRS) document.
-This foundational document details the system's intended purpose, features, and overall requirements.
-It serves as a guide for the project, ensuring that all stakeholders, including developers and designers, have a clear and shared understanding of the goals and scope.

----
+> **Overview**

-### The SRS for MeloFi provides a detailed look at the project's vision and is available in the accompanying PDF document.
+- The SRS for MeloFi provides a detailed look at the project's vision and is available in the accompanying PDF document.
 The key sections covered in the SRS are:

 *   **Project Overview:** A high-level introduction to MeloFi.
 *   **Goals:** The primary objectives the project aims to achieve.